Living Stage Theatre Company: The performance

 After the jam, an improvised theater piece began, performed by the actors and involving poetry, music, movement and song.
 The theme of the scene was particular to that day's audience.
 The action of the scene was driven by input from the audience.
 Sometimes audience members played one or more of the roles in the ending.

 The workshop

 Following the performance, the audience participated in a range of artistic activities including movement, creation of characters, scenes, theatre games and open play environments.
 Conflicts were introduced, and the group was challenged to make choices about how to respond.
 The actors contributed by creating relationships and playing integral characters to enhance the participants' experience.

 Jennifer Nelson, a member of the company, is the co-founder of the Mosaic Theater Company of DC and served as its first resident director.

 Another member of the company, Susan Franklin Tanner, is the founder and artistic director of TheatreWorkers Project (TWP), where Tanner and collaborating artists created theatre with unemployed steelworkers from southeast Los Angeles.

+Rabbi Mark Novak, music director from 1977-1985, is founder and spiritual leader of MOShDC.org, the world’s only full time Zoomagogue.